PhamVietHoangFPT/databaseHomi/SynchronizedBookingSystem.md

       AND end_time >= NEW.check_in_time;
   END IF;

-  -- CONFIRMED → convert hold to confirmed
+  -- CONFIRMED → chuyển hold sang confirmed
   IF NEW.status = 'CONFIRMED' AND OLD.status = 'PENDING_PAYMENT' THEN
     UPDATE room_availability
     SET on_hold_units = on_hold_units - 1,